 I come across new Bowen success stories every week and I love them all.
 Even though it’s been many years since I discovered Bowen therapy I never tire of hearing new success stories and talking about the way it changes lives.

-I’m hoping to make Bowen Success Stories an on-going series so if you have a Bowen Success Story I’d love to hear from you.
-I’ll soon be sharing Bowen success stories from my clients and students but I thought it would be fun to go back to the beginning of Bowen, for me at least, and start with my own Bowen story.
+I’m hoping to make Bowen Success Stories an on-going series so if you have a Success Story I’d love to hear from you.
+I’ll soon be sharing success stories from my clients and students but I thought it would be fun to go back to the beginning of Bowen, for me at least, and start with my own story.

 The best way to do it is probably interview style with a few questions I get asked regularly so here goes!